tanjirokamado-33/tools-input-prompt/README.md

 - Shows 3 prompt sections: `H1`, `Outline`, and `Writing`.
 - Left side: input fields generated from `[]` placeholders.
-- Right side: prompt preview with the input values filled in.
+- Right side: prompt preview with the input values filled in as `[value]`.
 - Copies the completed prompt to your clipboard.
 - Saves your latest inputs in the browser.